hapijs/good/API.md

 const result = streams[0].pipe(streams[1]).pipe(streams[2]);
 ```

-*Any* time there one of the "good events" occurs, a unique copy of the event is pushed into each stream pipeline.
+*Any* time one of the "good events" occurs, a unique copy of the event is pushed into each reporter stream pipeline.
 It is up to the developer to filter events they don't care about on a per pipeline basis.
 The "Squeeze" transform stream provides the basic event type and tag filtering used in previous versions of good which should meet many filtering needs.

 It is also up to the developer to manage `objectMode` in each pipeline from one stream to the next.
 The first stream will *always* receive an object.
 After that, it's up to the developer to manage the message type throughout the pipeline.
 In the above example, because we want to write to `stdout`, we needed to add a transform stream to convert the payload coming out of "Squeeze" to a string using "SafeJson" before sending it to `process.stdout`.
 Objects can not be written directly to `process.stdout`, so "SafeJson" was used to safely stringify the message coming from the "Squeeze" stream.